-Following the acquisition of AZUR and the subsequent integration of its activities within the Company's operations, the Company deemed it appropriate to reposition certain products and applications between its two reportable segments which resulted in a change in the two principal reportable segments from Electronic Materials and Eco-Friendly to Specialty Semiconductors and Performance Materials.
+Following the acquisition of AZUR and the subsequent integration of its activities within the Company's operations, the Company repositioned certain products and applications between its two reportable segments, effective in the fourth quarter of 2021.
 For the two new principal segments, Specialty Semiconductors and Performance Materials, corresponding operations and activities are managed accordingly by the Company's key decision makers.
 Segmented operating, financial information and labelled key performance indicators are available and used to manage these business segments, review performance and allocate resources.